The page has been translated by Gen AI.

 "log_group_value": "custom-log-group", # Log group name of ServiceWatch created in advance

-"log_stream_value": "custom-log-stream" # The log stream name within the pre-created ServiceWatch log group
+"log_stream_value": "custom-log-stream" # Log stream name in ServiceWatch log group created in advance

 }